How to Plan a Charity Run: Everything You Need to Know

 Get these race details right at the start of your planning process, and willing participants will flock to your event!

 Theme.
-What will be the focus for your charity run?
+What will be the focus of your charity run?
 You could make it something fun, like superheroes or pirates, and encourage people to dress up in costumes.

 Want a more casual, party-like atmosphere?
 Give your race a music theme, and have stages set up along the course where bands can play to entertain participants and observers alike.